skku-syslab/lockify/fast26ae/README.md

 > **except** when running `mdtest` (IOR).
 -->

-Before running the AE scripts, make sure that **each client node** is correctly configured with (1) the target DLM kernel module, (2) the NVMe-over-TCP setup, and (3) the target file system.
+Before running the evaluation scripts, make sure that **each client node** is correctly configured with (1) the target DLM kernel module, (2) the NVMe-over-TCP setup, and (3) the target file system.

 ### 1. Configure DLM kernel module

 We provide three DLM kernel modules: `dlm`, `o2cb`, and `lockify`.
-These modules are mutually exclusive in our current setup, meaning that switching between DLM configurations requires reinstalling the desired kernel module followed by a system reboot, which takes ~10 minutes.
+These modules operate in a mutually exclusive manner in our current setup, meaning that switching between DLM configurations requires reinstalling the desired kernel module followed by a system reboot, which takes ~10 minutes.
 After reboot, the target DLM module is automatically loaded.

 Move to the module directory: